ulissigroup/F22-06-325/_sources/projects/overview.md

 A few helpful links (thanks to Matt Cline!):
 * https://guides.nyu.edu/posters  (Very thorough.
 Note “tabs” at top of page)
 * http://www.personal.psu.edu/drs18/postershow/index.html (Good overview)

+[You can print the poster using the department poster printer.](https://www.cmu.edu/cheme/computing/services/poster-printing.html) Make sure you list "06-325 course project" in the email!